-When I was little, my family used to rent a cottage on Cape Cod for two weeks every summer.
+When I was little, my family used to rent a cottage on Cape Cod Bay for two weeks every summer.
 Those weeks at the beach are among my fondest memories of childhood.
-Fourteen or fifteen ramshackle cottages, known simply as Hopkins’ Cottages, lined a stretch of beach along Cape Cod Bay in Brewster.
+Fourteen or fifteen ramshackle cottages, known simply as Hopkins’ Cottages, lined a stretch of beach in Brewster.
 Simply furnished and feebly maintained, the one unifying feature of each was a screened porch that looked out to the bay.
 The view from that porch was of endless sea and sky.

 The beach below was perfect for families with young children, for when the tide went out, an enormous swath of mudflats emerged filled with quahogs and hermit crabs and other wonderful remnants from the deep.
 It was enough to make my heart leap for joy at what treasures awaited me on the beach each morning.

 By day we would camp out on the sand with blankets and umbrellas and folding beach chairs.
 There would be pails and shovels and inflatable swim tubes, and a cooler stocked with cold drinks and sandwiches.
 Each family staked a claim of beach directly in front of their rental cottage, and kids would frolic in and out of the water between two enormous jetties jutting into the bay.
 Morning ebbed into afternoon and afternoon into evening, when slowly the beach erased itself of all traces of humanity and the sun sank into the sea.